 Neuro-ophthalmic disorders are relatively rare, and many problems encountered by a neuro-ophthalmologist have potential for severe visual or neurologic impairment, Dr. Fisayo says.
-He often collaborates with other specialists to find the best possible solution each patient.
+He often collaborates with other specialists to find the best possible solution for each patient.
 “Having a practice at Yale Medicine is great because of the ready access to world-class specialists with whom I co-manage patients, and with whom there is a constant exchange of ideas about the best ways to improve the patient’s quality of life,” he says.

 Dr. Fisayo is an assistant professor of neurology, and of ophthalmology and visual science at Yale School of Medicine.